Quentin Tarantino

 Left: Quentin Tarantino with his mother, right: Quentin's father, Tony Tarantino

-His mother moved the child to Los Angeles, remarried, and started building a career in pharmacology.
+His mother relocated to Los Angeles with young Quentin, remarried, and began building a career in pharmacology.
 His stepfather, musician Curtis Zastoupil, adopted Quentin and even gave him his last name.
-However, the filmmaker reverted to his biological father's surname at the beginning of his creative career.
+But when he launched his filmmaking career, Quentin switched back to his biological father's surname.

 Tarantino has mixed roots: Italian, Irish, and Cherokee Indian